27 The first and second derivatives

 We can try and prove these properties for a function algebraically – we’ll see both are related to the zeros of some function.
 However, before proceeding to that it is usually helpful to get an idea of where the answer is using exploratory graphs.

-We will use a helper function, plotif(f, g, a, b) that plots the function f over [a,b] coloring it red when g is positive (and blue otherwise).
+We will use a helper function, plotif(f, g, a, b) that plots the function f over [a,b] highlighting the regions in the domain when g is non-negative.
 Such a function is defined for us in the accompanying CalculusWithJulia package, which has been previously been loaded.

 To see where a function is positive, we simply pass the function object in for both f and g above.
 For example, let’s look at where \(f(x) = \sin(x)\) is positive: